-- when the manufacturing process or fibre characteristics differ from the ones listed in Annex 1. - The presence of recycled fibres should be included in the labelling rules and the ways of marking standardized.
+- The presence of recycled fibres should be included in the labelling rules and the ways of marking standardized.
 Currently companies are interpreting the regulation differently, which leads to miscellaneous labelling.
 Also, the fibre tolerance should be bigger for recycled content.
-This would benefit - the textile recycling industry and circular products. - Feather and down should be included in the same regulation.
-Currently what is required does not work and companies haven't adopted the wording "contains non-textile parts of animal origin". - The rules for additional information about fibre composition are not clear to companies.
-This option is needed, but it should be more explicit what is allowed and what is not.
-Additional information often refers to the fibre origin, manufacturing method, certificates, recycled content and fibre brand names. - To avoid parallel regulation, apparel items from leather and fur may be also added to the same regulation.
+This would benefit the textile recycling industry and circular products.
+We support the tolerance level at 5 % as in measure 1.5. - Feather and down should be included in the same regulation.
+Currently what is required does not work and companies haven't adopted the wording "contains non-textile parts of animal origin".
+To avoid parallel regulation, apparel items from leather and fur should be added to the same regulation.
+We support measures 2.3 and 3.2. regarding the scope expansion. - We support measure 2.6 and the revision of Annex V through a conceptual approach. - The rules for additional information about fibre composition are not clear to companies.
+This option should be voluntary but be guided through.
+Additional information often refers to the fibre origin, manufacturing methods such as organic content, certificates, recycled content and fibre brand names.
+We support both measures 1.6 and 1.7.